dockersamples/global-2018-hol/beginner-linux/part-one.md

 c317d0a9e3d2        hello-world         "/hello"                 34 seconds ago      Exited (0) 12 minutes ago                       stupefied_mcclintock
 ```

-What you see now is a list of all containers that you ran.
+What you see now is a list of all the containers that you ran.
 Notice that the `STATUS` column shows that these containers exited some time ago.

 Here is the same output of the `docker container ls -a` command, shown diagrammatically (note that your container IDs and names will be different):